 Comparison table

-Deciding which video player is right for you can be complicated.
+Deciding which free HTML5 video player is right for you can be complicated.
 In this case you can use a nice comparison chart of various HTML5 video player solutions.
-This HTML 5 video player comparision chart covers some key features to show you which video player has the options needed for your project, and additionally offers links to demos to see each video player in action.
-If you’ve tested on a browser or device any of the above-listed players or maybe some other ones not mentioned in this list, please let us know your impressions and give us a short feedback in the comments.
+This HTML 5 video player comparison chart covers some key features to show you which video player has the options needed for your project, and additionally offers links to demos to see each video player in action.
+If you’ve tested on a browser or device any of the above-listed free HTML5 video player or maybe some other ones not mentioned in this list, please let us know your impressions and give us a short feedback in the comments.

 Thanks for the cool collection